XENO2410/Analyze-Bitcoin-Data-in-Excel/README.md

 - **Dataset**: Contains the raw data for Bitcoin and the S&P500.
 - **Cleaned Data**: The dataset after cleaning and preparation for analysis.
-- **Analysis File**: Excel file with the detailed analysis, including pivot tables, formulas, and visualizations.
+- **Analysis File**: Excel file with detailed analysis, including pivot tables, formulas, and visualizations.
-- **Readme**: This document explaining the project workflow and contents.
+- **Readme**: This document explains the project workflow and contents.

 ## Usage